QubitPi/general-relativity/README.md

     <a href="https://youtu.be/Z6Jt4lCe8_I?si=n6opy2Ljv6Uqf80A"><img src="./img/black-hole.png" width="50%"></a>
 </div>

-What I Stumbled Upon During Studying General Relativity
+What I Stumbled Upon on the Study of General Relativity
 -------------------------------------------------------

 - Nothing comes up in its final form on its first rendering.
 There must be iterations of corrections and